 And for many of you, your life is not easy.
 While you have your strong sense of community to help you not be alone in hard times, you also might struggle to let others know how bad you really feel not to cause them added worry, or anxiety…or that you simply feel ashamed for having these feelings.
 Again that also might bring a genuine loneliness as you battle through your inner emotions alone.

 So if you are one of the many folk who feels lonely as a result of being a Pasifika, or you know of someone who feels loneliness from this, then read on.
 In fact even if you suspect others might be lonely, and they stoically say they aren’t, it’s worth understanding loneliness better.

 Just as you might find it hard to understand how people native to New Zealand might be lonely, it’s also hard for them to really grasp how very lonely you might be: what it’s like:

 Being one of our Pasifika gives rise to many challenges with regard to feeling lonely…

 … and in addition to these, you undoubtedly identify with many of the same loneliness problems that aren’t related to your ethnicity or culture.

 While you are part of a community-based people who lively closely together, this does not mean some of you do not become lonely.
-In fact, the prevalence of loneliness amongst Pasifika people is only a little less than New Zealand European with about one-third (32.7%) of Pasifika people aged 15+ feeling lonely at least a little of the time in the last four weeks.
+In fact, the prevalence of loneliness amongst Pasifika people is less than New Zealand European with about one-third (30.9%) of Pasifika people aged 15+ feeling lonely at least a little of the time in the last four weeks.